TP-TEAM05/ros2_ws/README.md

 Setup instructions for using and developing car controller.

 ### Prerequisities
-- Library `ros-humble-ros-base` is installed
+- ROS2 Humble is already setup
 - Library `nlohmann-json3-dev` is installed
 - Library `rpi.gpio` is installed
 - Library `libcurl4-openssl-dev` is installed